vseryakov/backendjs/README.md

 ## Secure Web site, client verification

 This is a mode when the whole Web site is secure by default, even access to the HTML files must be authenticated.
-In this mode the pages must defined 'Backend.session = true' during the initialization on every html page, it will enable Web sessions for the site and then no need to sign every API request.

 The typical client JavaScript verification for the html page may look like this, it will redirect to login page if needed, this assumes the default path '/public' still allowed without the signature: